hareenl/gpt-plus/README.md

 - Go to bing.com (Login to page)
 - Open the extension
 - Click "Export" on the bottom right, then "Export as JSON" (This saves your cookies to clipboard)
+- Rename cookies.json.template file in gpt-plus folder to cookies.json
-- Paste your cookies into a file cookies.json located in gpt-plus
+- Paste your cookies into a file cookies.json

 Read additional details on [EdgeGPT](https://github.com/acheong08/EdgeGPT)